mfeferman-bs/brokencrystals/README.md

 - **Excessive Data Exposure** - The `/api/users/one/:email` is supposed to expose only basic user information required to be displayed on the UI, but it also returns the user's phone number which is unnecessary information.

 - **Business Constraint Bypass** - The `/api/products/latest` endpoint supports a `limit` parameter, which by default is set to 3.
-The `/api/products` endpoint is a password protected endpoint which returns all of the products, yet if you change the `limit` param of `/api/products/latest` to be high enough you could get the same results without the need to be authenticated.
+The `/api/products` endpoint is a password protected endpoint which returns all the products, yet if you change the `limit` param of `/api/products/latest` to be high enough you could get the same results without the need to be authenticated.

 - **ID Enumeration** - There are a few ID Enumeration vulnerabilities: